tmoor039/main/repo/README.md

 My main repo

  In the C directory you will find a wide range of C source code from simple trainings to custom written kernel memory allocators.
- The most advanced C code is written under networking, kernel, and MPI sections.
+ The most advanced C code is written under socket, kernel, and MPI sections.

  C++ repo has introductory to moderate level programming going up to polymorphism, complex data structures.